Spriteware/lt-codes-python/README.md

 This project is the implementation in Python of the iterative encoding and iterative decoding algorithms of the [LT Codes](https://en.wikipedia.org/wiki/LT_codes), an error correction code based on the principles of [Fountain Codes](https://en.wikipedia.org/wiki/Fountain_code).
-I have written a whole article on LT Codes and this snippets that you can find here : [franpapers.com](franpapers.com)
+I have written a whole article on LT Codes and this snippet that you can find here : [franpapers.com](franpapers.com)

 The encoder and decoder are optimized to handle big transfers for files between 1MB to 1GB at high speed.